 Secondary Indexing.
 Beyond primary key index, Cassandra supports creation of secondary indices on any column values [4].
 The internal secondary index implementation depends on whether the data type of the column values is non-text data and text data.

-For non-text column values, Cassandra can create hash indices which are internally maintained as hidden index column families [80].
+For non-text column values, Cassandra can create hash indices which are internally maintained as hidden index column families [81].
 This index column family stores a mapping from index values to a sorted list of matching row keys.
-Since the index is a hash index, query results are not sorted by the order of the indexed values. ,range queries on indexed columns cannot be completed by using the index, although an “equal” match in the index returns an ordered list relevant row keys.
+Since the index is a hash index, query results are not sorted by the order of the indexed values.
+Furthermonre range queries on indexed columns cannot be completed by using the index, although an “equal” match in the index returns an ordered list relevant row keys.

 For text column values, the commercial version of Cassandra, DataStax, supports secondary indices on text data through integration with Solr [51].
 Moreover, the indices are stored as Lucene index files [21], which means various query types, including equal queries, wildcard queries, range queries, etc. can be supported.